Airbus sees China, Asia as recession buffer

 Bregier said Airbus will deliver its first superjumbo to mainland carrier China Southern Airlines (600029.SS) in a few weeks and the aircraft will be made operational in November.

-Boeing (BA.N), Airbus's main rival, said on September 7 that China will need 5,000 commercial aircraft worth $600 billion over the next 20 years, a 25 percent increase on the company's previous estimate.
+Boeing (BA.N), Airbus's main rival, said on Sept.
+7 that China will need 5,000 commercial aircraft worth $600 billion over the next 20 years, a 25 percent increase on the company's previous estimate.
+[ID:nL3E7K712B]

 "We plan to deliver about 90 aircraft in China next year and about 100 this year," he said.